SamAsEnd/418-compiler/README.md

 ### Assigning value to a variable [↑](#table-of-content)

-You can assign a value (other variable or a number litral) to the variable like this
+You can assign a value (other variable or a number literal) to the variable like this

 ```javascript
 first_number = 35